ewolff/microservice-consul/README.md

 configuration and fills in the IP addresses of the registered services.

 The Docker container therefore runs two processes: Apache HTTP and Consul Template.
-To coordinate these [supervisord](http://supervisord.org) is used.
-Running both processes in one Docker container enables Consul Template to restart Apache HTTP when new services are registered in the Consul server.
+Consul Template starts Apache httpd and also restarts Apache httpd when new services are registered in the Consul server.

 Please refer to the subdirectory `apache` to see how this works.